vitormil/simple_helpers/README.md

 Easily create helper methods with I18n and interpolation support to your controllers and views.

-You can configure it to automaticly create some methods (like page_title, page_subtitle) or call the method **simple_helper** manually according to your needs.
+You can configure it to automaticly create some methods (like page_title) or call the method **simple_helper** manually according to your needs.

 To display page title in your view: